oVirt/ovirt-site/source/develop/release-management/features/storage/storagelivemigration.html.md

 Description of **`blockMigrateStart`**:

-*   it should resize the new leaf on the destination to the size of the leaf on the source (using `lvExtend`), this might not always result in an extension if a preliminary snapshot has been taken before the mirroring
+*   It should resize the new leaf on the destination to the size of the leaf on the source (using `lvExtend`), this might not always result in an extension if a preliminary snapshot has been taken before the mirroring
-*   when the block device has been extended it relies on `virDomainBlockRebase` to start the mirroring and streaming
+*   When the block device has been extended it relies on `virDomainBlockRebase` to start the mirroring and streaming

 Description of **`getBlockMigrateStatus`**:

-*   it relies on `virDomainBlockJobInfo` to get the status of the block job
+*   It relies on `virDomainBlockJobInfo` to get the status of the block job

 Description of **blockMigrateEnd**:

-*   it relies on `virDomainBlockJobAbort` both to pivot to the destination or fallback to the source
+*   It relies on `virDomainBlockJobAbort` both to pivot to the destination or fallback to the source

 #### Libvirt Function Calls